Allouche01/Allouche01/README.md

 ## Hi!
 I am Bryan A Allouche
-- 📚 Developer and Student;
+- 📚 Graduated in systems analysis and development;
 - 💼 Currently work as a Biller;
 - 👨‍💻 Deep in Back-end;
 <div>